kaushalendra-pandey/kaushalendra-pandey/README.md

 I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

-- 🔭 I’m currently a CS student at Mansoura Unversity.
+- 🔭 I’m currently a IT student at GGSIPU,Delhi.
-- 📚 I’m currently learning  backend web development using NodeJS, ExpressJS and MongoDB.
+- 📚 I’m currently learning  backend ReactJS.
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/kaushalendra-pandey-47a971192/) [Gmail](mailto:pandeysid713@gmail.com)
+- Proficiency: Python, Javascript,NodeJS,MongoDB.

 ⭐️ From [kaushalendra-pandey](https://github.com/kaushalendra-pandey)